S4bbir/Text-Editor/README.md

 - Run the exe and start typing.
 - Use the menu options to open, save, or edit text files.
+- Use the color and font section to change the color and font as you like
 - Enjoy a simple and efficient text editing experience.

 ## Contributing